 Perhaps your child already understands the basics of budgeting from having to handle an allowance or wages from a part-time job during high school.
 But now that your child is in college, he or she may need to draft a "real world" budget, especially if he or she lives off-campus and is responsible for paying for rent and utilities.
 Here are some ways you can help your child plan and stick to a realistic budget:

-- Help your child figure out what income there will be (money from home, financial aid, a part-time job) and when it will be coming in (at the beginning of each semester, once a month, or every week).
+- Help them figure out what income there will be (money from home, financial aid, a part-time job) and when it will be coming in (at the beginning of each semester, once a month, or every week).

-- Make sure your child understands the difference between needs and wants.
-For instance, when considering expenses, point out that buying groceries is a need and eating out is a want.
-Your child should understand how important it is to cover the needs first.
+- Make sure they understand the difference between needs and wants.
+For instance, point out that buying groceries is a need and eating out is a want.
+Your child should understand how important it is to cover needs first.

 - Determine together how you and your child will split responsibility for expenses.
-For instance, you may decide that you'll pay for your child's trips home, but that your child will need to pay for art supplies or other miscellaneous expenses.
+For instance, you may decide that you'll pay for your child's trips home, but that they will need to pay for art supplies or other miscellaneous expenses.

 - Warn your child not to spend too much too soon, particularly when money that has to last all semester arrives at the beginning of a term.
 Too many evenings out in September eating surf and turf could lead to a December of too many evenings in eating cold cereal.

 - Acknowledge that college isn't all about studying, but explain that splurging this week will mean scrimping next week.
 While you should include entertainment expenses in the budget, encourage your child to stick closely to the limit you agree upon.

 - Show them how to track expenses by saving receipts and keeping an expense log.
 Knowing where the money is going will help your child stay on track.
 Reallocation of resources may sometimes be necessary; help your child understand that spending more in one area means spending less in another.

 - Encourage your child to plan ahead for big expenses (the annual auto insurance bill or the trip over spring break) by setting aside money for them on a regular basis.